sachdevkartik/GSoC-2022/README.md

 ## __Specific Test V. Exploring Transformers__ ##

 Multiple approaches were followed to achieve high accuracy with Vision Transformers.
 The following lists the approaches followed for solving the task.
-They are ordered by decreasing validation accuracy.

 ### __Approach 1__ ##